alexpevzner/OOSC-2025/presentation.md

 * Using auto-recorded model, we can reproduce the idealized MFP
   behavior: defined by model's parameters and implemented accurding to specifications.
-* Now lets add a hardware-specific behavior details.
+* Now lets add some hardware-specific behavior details.

 ---
 # The model language